 Rudá is a world-renowned shaman.
 He has supported thousands of people for over 25 years to break through social programming so they can rebuild the relationships they have with themselves.

-I recorded a free masterclass on love and intimacy with Rudá Iandê so he could share his knowledge with the Ideapod community.
+I recorded a free video on love and intimacy with Rudá Iandê so he could share his knowledge with the Ideapod community.

-In this masterclass, Rudá explains that the most important relationship you can develop is the one you have with yourself:
+In this video, Rudá explains that the most important relationship you can develop is the one you have with yourself:

 “If you do not respect your whole, you cannot expect to be respected as well.
 Don’t let your partner love a lie, an expectation.
 Trust yourself.
 Bet on yourself.
 If you do this, you will be opening yourself to be really loved.
 It’s the only way to find real, solid love in your life.”

-If these words resonate with you, please do go and check out our free masterclass.
+If these words resonate with you, please do go and check out our free video.
 There’s an option to “watch yesterday’s replay”, which means you can start watching it immediately.

 Ideapod is all about supporting you in taking your power back from a system that so often takes it away.